-- Your inspiration or motivation to pursue this degree program.
+- Your inspiration or motivation to pursue this program.

-- Your life experiences which will contribute to a career in this field.
+- Your life experiences that will contribute to a career in this field.

-- Volunteer work or research or internship experience in this field.
+- Volunteer work, research or internship experience in this field.

-- Specific information about the professors and courses in the program to which you are applying and which will enable you to pursue your future career.
+- Specific information about the professors and courses in the program you are applying to, which will enable you to pursue your future career.

-- Positive details about your interest in this special degree program at this university.
+- Positive details about your interest in this special program at this university.

 - Repetitive information from other application materials, such as your resume.
 New details, such as recent internship positions or honors, awards or publications can be discussed in the statement of purpose.

-- Information which may reflect negatively on your candidacy.
+- The information which may reflect negatively on your candidacy.
 Obviously, honesty is required in an application, but it is not necessary to focus on a bad grade in a freshman year course, particularly if it already appears on your transcript and you have improved significantly since then.

-- Do not use vocabulary that you do not understand.
+- Don’t use vocabulary that you don’t understand.

-- Do not invent facts to make yourself appear more suited for the graduate program.
+- Don’t fabricate facts to make yourself appear more suited for the graduate program.

 The Reason We Write Statement of Purpose for Graduate School